-The Flame Nebula, or NGC 2024 is located at a distance of 900 to 1,500 light years away, it is part of the complex of the Orion molecular cloud, a region of star formation, which includes the famous Nebula Horsehead.
-In the Flame Nebula found Alnitak or Zeta Orionis (ζ Ori), the brightest star in the top right of the nebula star.
-Alnitak is the easternmost of the three bright stars of Orion's belt stars.
-It emits ultraviolet energy that ionize the surrounding hydrogen gas clouds.
-Under the Flame Nebula, is the great cloud of dark dust of the nebula NGC 2023 in which a star of magnitude 8.5 diffuse a large surface light.
-These images were taken by VISTA telescope at the Paranal Observatory of ESO in the Atacama Desert in northern Chile.
-The red color of this nebula is due to the brightness of the ionized hydrogen atoms.|
+The Flame Nebula (NGC 2024) is located at a distance of 1 400 light years.
+It is part of the Orion Molecular Cloud Complex, a star-forming region that includes the famous Horsehead Nebula.
+Within the Flame Nebula is Alnitak or Zeta Orionis (ζ Ori), the brightest star in the upper right of the nebula.
+Alnitak is the easternmost star of the three bright stars in Orion's belt.
+It emits energetic ultraviolet radiation which ionizes the surrounding hydrogen gas clouds.
+Beneath the Flame Nebula is the large, dark dust cloud of Nebula NGC 2023 in which a magnitude 8.5 star scatters wide surface light.

 The stars of the NGC 2024 group that lie in the center of the nebula are around 200,000 years old, while those on the periphery are around 1.5 million years old.
 The stars at the periphery of this group are therefore older than those in the central regions and this goes against what we thought about the formation of stars.
 Stars are first born in the center of a collapsing cloud.
 One explanation proposes that star formation continues to occur in the interior regions.
 This may occur because the gas in the outer regions is thinner and more diffuse than in the inner regions.
 Over time, the density of the gas is below a threshold value and it can no longer condense to form stars.
 Star formation ceases in the outer regions while it continues in the inner regions, leading to a concentration of young stars.